A Skittles lawsuit raises questions over titanium dioxide — a legal food additive

 "There are plenty of candies that don't have titanium dioxide, so people have choices, and they can read the list," Neltner said.

-Environmental and dietary health researchers faces difficulties in tracing back health impacts to one specific exposure, especially when involving color additives like titanium dioxide.
+Environmental and dietary health researchers face difficulties in tracing back health impacts to one specific exposure, especially when involving color additives like titanium dioxide.

 "When I started out, we thought that a lot of these chemicals came from products ... and over time, we've really realized that we're exposed to a lot of these chemicals through diet, and that's exactly what we're seeing here," said Dr. Sheela Sathyanarayana, a pediatrician, environmental health specialist and a professor at the University of Washington and Seattle Children's Research Institute.